Team26SWP/InnoAlias/backend/docs/README.md

 ### DELETE `/api/profile/deck/delete/{deck_id}`
 Delete a deck owned by the current user.
+If the deck does not exist a `404` error is returned.
+Attempting to delete a deck not owned by the authenticated user results in `403`.

 ### GET `/api/profile/me`
 Shortcut for `GET /api/profile/{user_id}` using the authenticated user ID.